Supermarine Attacker

 The Supermarine Attacker is a British single-seat naval jet fighter designed and produced by aircraft manufacturer Supermarine for the Royal Navy's Fleet Air Arm (FAA).
 It was the first jet fighter to enter operational service with the FAA.

 In order to rapidly introduce jet aircraft to Navy service, Supermarine proposed using the wing developed for their most advanced piston-powered design, the Supermarine Spiteful, with a new fuselage for the Rolls-Royce Nene engine.
 Performing its maiden flight on 27 July 1946, the flight testing phase of development was protracted due to several issues, including handling difficulties.
 The first Attackers were introduced to FAA service in August 1951.

-Common to the majority of other first-generation jet fighters, the Attacker had a relatively short service life before being replaced; this was due to increasingly advanced aircraft harnessing the jet engine being rapidly developed during the 1950s and 1960s.
+Common to the majority of other first-generation jet fighters, the Attacker had a relatively short service life before being replaced.
+This was due to increasingly advanced aircraft harnessing the jet engine, being developed during the 1950s and 1960s.
 Despite its retirement from front line service by the FAA during 1954, only three years following its introduction, the Attacker would be adopted by the newly formed Pakistan Air Force, who would continue to operate the type possibly as late as 1964.

 Development

 Origins

-The origins of the Attacker can be traced back to a wartime fighter jet project performed on behalf of the Royal Air Force (RAF).
-Many of the design's key features and performance requirements were stipulated under Specification E.10/44 (the E standing for experimental) issued by the Air Ministry during 1944, which had called for the development of a jet fighter furnished with a laminar flow wing and a single jet engine.
-In response, British aircraft manufacturer Supermarine decided to produce their own submission, which involved designing a brand new fuselage, complete with bifurcated intakes to provide airflow to the Rolls-Royce Nene turbojet engine powering the type.
+The origins of the Attacker can be traced back to a wartime fighter jet project requested under Specification E.10/44 (the E standing for experimental) issued by the Air Ministry during 1944, which had called for the development of a jet fighter furnished with a laminar flow wing and a single jet engine.
+In response, British aircraft manufacturer Supermarine produced their submission, which involved designing a brand new fuselage, complete with bifurcated intakes to provide airflow to the Rolls-Royce Nene turbojet engine powering the type.
 This fuselage was mated with the pre-existing laminar flow straight wings which had been designed for the Supermarine Spiteful, a piston-engined fighter that had been intended to replace the Supermarine Spitfire.

 Joe Smith presented the Type 392 for consideration and three prototypes (TS409, TS413 and TS416) were ordered.
 Prior to the design being officially named Attacker, the aircraft had was referred to as the "Jet Spiteful" with "Jet Seafang" for a naval version.

 E.10/44 (issued February 1945) specified a maximum speed of 550 mph (885 km/h) up to 30,000 ft (9,100 m).